-- 14.1 The Buyer is the Controller and the Supplier is the Processor for the purposes of the Data Protection Legislation. - 14.2 The Supplier must process Personal Data and ensure that Supplier Staff process Personal Data only in accordance with this Contract. - 14.3 The Supplier must not remove any ownership or security notices in or relating to the Government Data. - 14.4 The Supplier must make accessible back-ups of all Government Data, stored in an agreed off-site location and send the Buyer copies every six Months. - 14.5 The Supplier must ensure that any Supplier system holding any Government Data, including back-up data, is a secure system that complies with the security requirements specified [in writing] by the Buyer. - 14.6 If at any time the Supplier suspects or has reason to believe that the Government Data provided under the Contract is corrupted, lost or sufficiently degraded, then the Supplier must notify the Buyer and immediately suggest remedial action. - 14.7 If the Government Data is corrupted, lost or sufficiently degraded so as to be unusable the Buyer may either or both: - (a) tell the Supplier to restore or get restored Government Data as soon as practical but no later than five Working Days from the date that the Buyer receives notice, or the Supplier finds out about the issue, whichever is earlier; - (b) restore the Government Data itself or using a third party. - 14.8 The Supplier must pay each Party's reasonable costs of complying with clause 14.7 unless the Buyer is at fault. - 14.9 Only the Buyer can decide what processing of Personal Data a Supplier can do under the Contract and must specify it for the Contract using the template in Annex 1 of the Order Form (Authorised Processing). - 14.10 The Supplier must only process Personal Data if authorised to do so in the Annex to the Order Form (Authorised Processing) by the Buyer.
-Any further written instructions relating to the processing of Personal Data are incorporated into Annex 1 of the Order Form. - 14.11 The Supplier must give all reasonable assistance to the Buyer in the preparation of any Data Protection Impact Assessment before starting any processing, including: - (a) a systematic description of the expected processing and its purpose; - (b) the necessity and proportionality of the processing operations; - (c) the risks to the rights and freedoms of Data Subjects; - (d) the intended measures to address the risks, including safeguards, security measures and mechanisms to protect Personal Data. - 14.12 The Supplier must notify the Buyer immediately if it thinks the Buyer's instructions breach the Data Protection Legislation.
+- 14.1 The Buyer is the Controller and the Supplier is the Processor for the purposes of the Data Protection Legislation. - 14.2 The Supplier must process Personal Data and ensure that Supplier Staff process Personal Data only in accordance with this Contract. - 14.3 The Supplier must not remove any ownership or security notices in or relating to the Government Data. - 14.4 The Supplier must ensure that any Supplier system holding any Government Data, including back-up data, is a secure system that complies with the security requirements specified in writing by the Buyer. - 14.5 If at any time the Supplier suspects or has reason to believe that the Government Data provided under the Contract is corrupted, lost or sufficiently degraded, then the Supplier must notify the Buyer and immediately suggest remedial action. - 14.6 If the Government Data is corrupted, lost or sufficiently degraded so as to be unusable the Buyer may either or both: - tell the Supplier to restore or get restored Government Data as soon as practical but no later than five Working Days from the date that the Buyer receives notice, or the Supplier finds out about the issue, whichever is earlier; - (b) restore the Government Data itself or using a third party. - 14.7 The Supplier must pay each Party's reasonable costs of complying with clause 14.6 unless the Buyer is at fault. - 14.8 Only the Buyer can decide what processing of Personal Data a Supplier can do under the Contract and must specify it for the Contract using the template in Annex 1 of the Order Form (Authorised Processing). - 14.9 The Supplier must only process Personal Data if authorised to do so in the Annex to the Order Form (Authorised Processing) by the Buyer.
+Any further written instructions relating to the processing of Personal Data are incorporated into Annex 1 of the Order Form. - 14.10 The Supplier must give all reasonable assistance to the Buyer in the preparation of any Data Protection Impact Assessment before starting any processing, including: - (a) a systematic description of the expected processing and its purpose; - (b) the necessity and proportionality of the processing operations; - (c) the risks to the rights and freedoms of Data Subjects: - (d) the intended measures to address the risks, including safeguards, security measures and mechanisms to protect Personal Data. - 14.11 The Supplier must notify the Buyer immediately if it thinks the Buyer's instructions breach the Data Protection Legislation.